Locality in Image Diffusion Models Emerges from Data Statistics: Deriving Denoising Sensitivity from Dataset Statistics

 In other words, with the assumption that locality patterns are shared for all input images, the sensitivity of the denoiser is identical to the high-SNR projection operator to the principal components of the covariance matrix.
-A key observation about the form of~\cref{eq:sensitivity_snr} is that as \(\sigma_t \rightarrow 0\) the signal-to-noise ratio for each component \(\text{SNR}_i \rightarrow \inf\) and thus \(S^q_f(x,t) \rightarrow \mathbbm{1}_q\), i.e., the sensitivity field of the locally linear denoiser shrinks with smaller noise levels.
+A key observation about the form of~\cref{eq:sensitivity_snr} is that as \(\sigma_t \rightarrow 0\) the signal-to-noise ratio for each component \(\text{SNR}_i \rightarrow \inf\) and thus \(S^q_f(x,t) \rightarrow \mathbbm{1}_q\), the indicator function at pixel $q$; i.e. the sensitivity field of the locally linear denoiser shrinks with smaller noise levels.

-As we showed above, under the local linearity assumption, the exact shape of those sensitivity fields is a function of the data and not of the model's architecture.
+Under the local linearity assumption, the exact shape of those sensitivity fields is a function of the data and not of the model's architecture.
 In the subsequent sections, we empirically show that different architectures of denoising diffusion models learn sensitivity fields similar to those of linear denoisers, effectively approximating the projection operator to the high-SNR data's principal components.

 Recall that previous work~\cite{kamb2024analytic, niedoba2024towards} adopts the learned sensitivity fields from the trained diffusion networks, which play a crucial role in their generalization.
 As we reveal the connection of the sensitivity field to the local data statistics, we obtain valuable insights into the performance of the analytical models, especially for specialized datasets, where the data's principal components are far from being local and equivariant.